 Harrisburg, PA, 17109

 6190 Allentown Blvd.

 Harrisburg, PA, 17112

 While there are many resources available for Harrisburg, Pennsylvania drug rehab, there is also treatment and recovery nearby.
 Perhaps you’re interested in treatment in a nearby city or would like to check out AA or NA meetings farther from home.
-Perhaps you would like more information about nationally-known substance abuse treatment centers such as The Recovery Village.
+Perhaps you would like more information about nationally-known substance abuse treatment centers.
 Just remember, there are no right or wrong ways to recover, and it’s a great idea to explore all of your options.